 in the PDF and XHTML output of the DocBook transformations.

-The menus and toolbars were changed.
-Some actions were added or removed
+The menus and toolbars were improved.
+Some actions were added or

-in the menu bar and in the views Working Copy, Synchronize, Repository, History so
+removed in the menu bar and in the views (Working Copy, Synchronize, Repository,

-that the most used actions can be accessed faster.
-A new toolbar was added.
+History) so that the most used actions can be accessed faster.

-Sometimes a working copy is used with more than one SVN application
+Sometimes a working copy is used with multiple SVN application that may

 applications the working copy format can be specified at checkout: SVN 1.4, SVN